lsst-dm/dmtn-081/index.rst

 Pipeline outline
 ================

-The prototype mini-broker described here includes the following components:
+The prototype mini-broker described here includes the following components, investigated and benchmarked in DMTN-028 :cite:`DMTN-028`:

 * Mock alerts following the schema outlined in the DPDD, in Avro format
 * A mock alert producer generating and sending alerts at expected LSST scale